Motihari: Topography

 The topography of Motihari has been described as scenic, with the "stunning beauty" (in classical terms) of Moti Jheel Lake dividing the town in two halves.

 In Gangan Lit-Mag (Gangway Literary Magazine), Austria, wrote Anant Kumar: "The playgrounds of my childhood were the streets of Motihari.
 Back then that little East Indian town was not overpopulated, and the dry, clean streets of every part of town were ideal for our games: marbles, tops, badminton.
 And back then Motihari was a wide distance away from the big world.
 There were very many mango and lichee trees, fragrant lemon bushes, broad, large fields...and very few people.
 There were scattered decrepit hawelis and bungalows, in which frightening bhuts, geniis and juraels dwelled."

 The Gandhi Sangrahalaya has a wide collection of relics and photographs of the Champaran Satyagraha.
 The Gandhian Memorial Pillar was designed by Nand Lal Bose, a famous artist of Shantiniketan.
 The foundation stone of the pillar was laid on 10 June 1972 by the then Governor, D. K. Barooch.
 It is a 48 ft stone pillar and is situated at the same site where Mahatma Gandhi was presented in court.

+The world's largest Shivling, a 231-ton, 33-foot black granite monolith, was installed on 18 January 2026, at the Virat Ramayan Mandir in Motihari, Bihar.
+The monolith, carved from a single block in Tamil Nadu, features 1,008 smaller lingams on its surface.
+Weighing 231 tons, it was carefully placed on a pedestal by two 750-ton cranes, guided by engineers.
+The event coincided with the auspicious Magh Krishna Chaturdashi, and included Vedic chants, rituals by priests from various holy centers, and the use of sacred water from places like Gangotri and Prayagraj.
+The installation was followed by a flower petal shower from a helicopter and marked by chants of "Har Har Mahadev."
+The temple is still under construction, with the pran prathishta ceremony scheduled for a later date.

 Climate

 Climate is characterised by high temperatures and precipitation mainly occurring during the Monsoon Season [June to September].
 The Köppen Climate Classification sub-type for this climate is "Cwa" (Humid Subtropical).
-The highest maximum temperature ever recorded in Motihari was 44.4 °C on May 24, 1903, while the lowest minimum temperature ever recorded in Motihari was 0.0 °C on February 3, 1905.
+The highest maximum temperature ever recorded in Motihari was 44.4 °C on 24 May 1903, while the lowest minimum temperature ever recorded in Motihari was 0.0 °C on 3 February 1905.
 The heaviest rainfall recorded in 24 hours in Motihari was 520 mm on 25 August 2005.